marcopennekamp/lore/spec/06-compiler.md

 #### Phase 3: Types and Constraints

-This phase **types** all definitions and verifies specific **constraints:**
+At first, this phase verifies specific **constraints** simultaneously:

-- It verifies constraints about **classes and entities**, such as classes not being able to extend entities.
-- It deduces **member types** and checks that all members (properties and components) are valid according to all constraints (inheritance, overriding, etc.).
+- Constraints for **classes and entities:**
+  1. Non-entity classes may not **extend** entities.
+  2. The owned-by type of a class must be a **subtype of the owned-by type** of its superclass.
+If the class or superclass has no owned-by type, assume Any.
+  3. Each owned-by type of a component's class (the type declared at compile-time) must be **compatible with the entity** the component is declared in.
+This does not cover all the necessary run-time checks, but gives a basic level of type safety.
+  4. Each component **overriding** another component must be a subtype of the overridden component.
+  5. Each constructor must end with a **continuation** node and may not have such a node in any other place.
+- Constraints for **multi-functions:**
+  1. **Input abstractness constraint**
+  2. **Totality constraint**
+  3. At no position in the function body may there be a **continuation** node.

-- It deduces **types in function/constructor bodies** (all nodes) and ensures that function/constructor declarations adhere to type boundaries.
+Then, this phase **types** all definitions.
+It deduces **types in function/constructor bodies** (all nodes) and ensures that function/constructor signatures adhere to type boundaries.
 This step includes typing and checking **expressions** for type correctness and other possible constraints.

-- It also checks constraints over **multi-functions** such as the input abstractness constraint and totality constraint.
+Note that we don't even attempt to ascribe types to function bodies if the above constraints don't hold.
+We don't necessarily have to separate these steps, but it makes building the compiler easier.

 #### Representation 4: Typed Definitions

 At this point, all Definitions, especially functions and constructors, have been **typed**.
 Expressions are still represented in their AST form, although nodes have been augmented with type information.
+We can be reasonably sure that all definitions are soundly typed and that the most important constraints hold.